Gianluca-Iacchini/Fluid-Simulation/README.md

 ## Usage
 Launch the project to view a simple smoke simulation.
 Other fluids simulations are possible by changing the parameters in the **Fluid** class.
 The mouse and WASD keys can be used to move the camera around the scene, as well as the E and Q keys to move the camera up and down respectively.
+Press TAB to show the mouse cursor.
+This allows you to interact with the simulation control window to change the fluid's values.

 ## Examples
 Here are some examples of the simulation